What Is Whole Life Insurance?

 Here's how that might look:

-An annual $3,000 tax refund that’s put into the life insurance policy first, before it’s spent on something else, is available for borrowing immediately and goes to work earning interest for the policyholder… forever.
+An annual $3,000 tax refund that's put into the life insurance policy first, before it's spent on something else, goes to work earning interest for the policyholder… forever.
+It can then be borrowed against for major purchases.
+It also generates $244,283 more cash value than the previous example, pushing the non-guaranteed illustrated cash value from $1,103,115.00 to $1,347,398.00 at age 70:

 ***Note: "Income from policy" denotes withdrawals from the policy up to the policy's basis (total premiums paid into the contract), and then switching to policy loans with policy income creating loan principal and interest.
 The loan interest generated is partially or fully offset by interest credits to the policy's cash value.